 Only test changes to ONE page element at a time.

 When you find out which of two (or three, or four…) CTAs performs best, then stick with the ONE top-performing CTA, and move on to testing two (or three, or four…) headlines.
 And so on.
 The more you A/B test, the better you’ll understand how to convert your visitors.
 And the whole time you’re testing, your conversions will keep rising.

-22) ...and create different versions for different customer segments
+22 | Create different versions for different customer segments

 Just as you can (and should!)
 A/B test different headlines, CTAs and other page elements, you can (and should!) create and test pages targeted at different customer segments.

 Maybe college guys want to buy your shoes because they’re great for trekking across campus.
 And maybe middle-aged dads love them because they’re comfortable for golfing.
 Starting with each of those specific benefits, craft a headline, CTA, and page message around the things each customer segment values the most.
 Then A/B test every possible variation of every element on those pages.

 23 | Share a video (that people actually want to watch)

 Customer photos and product shots aren’t the only “hero” images out there.
 Videos have been popular hero shots since the earliest days of the web.
 Problem is, not everybody understands how to use them effectively.

 If your video’s preview freeze-frame is just a shot of a car (or a computer, or… just about anything else) with a “play” button, your prospect has NO REASON to watch it.
 You’re basically asking them to spend two minutes of their life watching something that may have absolutely no value for them.
 So that’s the first step: make sure your video is actually helpful.

-Now, maybe your video IS helpful.
+Now, maybe your video is helpful.
 Maybe every second of those two minutes is jam-packed with useful tips, meaningful statistics, awesome music, beautiful people and epic explosions.
 In that case, you need to give every visitor a specific reason to click that “play” button.

 One easy way to do this is to overlay your headline on the video (if it’s relevant to the video, obviously).
 Or, if it’s not too distracting, come up with a subhead that highlights a benefit of watching the video.
 Remember – just like with your headline – start with the visitor’s main goal.

 For example, if your visitor wants a great deal on car insurance, title the video, “Save 40 percent on your car insurance, today,” and title the “play” button “Find out how.”